ginobilinie/codeBook/README.md

 146. isPalindrome.cpp: first preprocess the string, and then use while loop to scan from left to right and right to left at the same time.

+147. numDistinct_dfs.cpp: Given a string S and a string T, count the number of distinct subsequences of S which equals T. I design a dfs method to search it.
+Though corrected, but TLE.

 # old
 for fun, forever